armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ### Choose a `kustomization` file

 Before you begin configuring Spinnaker, you need to choose a `kustomization.yml` file.
-There are multiple examples in the `recipes` directory.
-Choose the one that most closely resembles your use case.
-Then update the link in the top-level `kustomization.yml` to point to the file you want to use.

-The `kustomization.yml` specifies the namespace for Spinnaker, a list of Kubenetes resources, and a list of patch files to merge into the Spinnaker manifest file.
+The `kustomization.yml` specifies the namespace for Spinnaker, a list of Kubernetes resources, and a list of patch files to merge into the Spinnaker manifest file.
 For example, the `recipes/kustomization-quickstart.yml` contains the following:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1